 Web and Mobile Computing graduate badge

-The School of Computing's web and mobile computing badge (not a degree or certificate) is designed to prepare you in the following areas:
+The School of Computing's web and mobile computing badge is not a degree or certificate.
+The badge is designed to prepare you to:

 - Design a stand-alone native mobile application on a modern mobile platform.

 - Develop a web-based applications using a modern web stack.